All in one page - Science Faculty

 Who can apply?

-The Research Fellow Programme is open to nationals of the following states: Austria, Belgium, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Luxembourg, the Netherlands, Norway, Poland, Portugal, Romania, Spain, Sweden, Switzerland, the United Kingdom.
-Nationals from Slovenia, as an Associate Member, or Canada as a Cooperating State, can apply as well as Bulgaria, Cyprus, Latvia, Slovakia as European Cooperating States (ECS).
+Applications are only considered from nationals of one of the following States: Austria, Belgium, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Luxembourg, the Netherlands, Norway, Poland, Portugal, Romania, Spain, Sweden, Switzerland, and the United Kingdom.
+Nationals from Slovenia, as an Associate Member, or Canada as a Cooperating State, can apply as well as those from Bulgaria, Cyprus, Latvia, Lithuania and Slovakia as European Cooperating States (ECS).

-As part of their mandate, the Scientific Support Office at ESTEC and the Science Operations Department at ESAC conduct research programmes covering many areas of space science.
-These research activities are coordinated by the ESA Science Faculty, a body made up by the scientists in both places.
-Research Fellows are encouraged to participate in these programmes, which are led by the scientific staff (with the appropriate engineering, technical and administrative support).
-Research Fellows are in principle fully dedicated to scientific research and have no functional duties.
-However they may choose to spend up to 20% of their time on scientific activities in support of an ESA mission.
-Additionally they encouraged to take an active part in the scientific life of the establishments.
+The Science Operations Department conducts research programmes covering many areas of space science.
+These research activities are coordinated by the ESA Science Faculty, made up of scientists in the three participating establishments.
+Research Fellows are encouraged to participate in these programmes, led by the scientific staff (with the appropriate engineering, technical and administrative support).
+Research Fellows can spend their time on their scientific research and have no functional duties.
+If they so choose they can spend up to 20% of their time on scientific activities in support of an ESA mission.
+Additionally, they are encouraged to take an active part in the scientific life of the establishments.

 The research projects proposed by applicants for an ESA Fellowship should be related to ESA's scientific missions, to the space research programmes of the ESA member states or to the scientific activities of the ESA Science Faculty.
-A brief summary of the research activities carried out by Faculty members can be found :
+A brief summary of the research activities carried out by Faculty members can be found on the following pages:

-- For ESTEC on the ESTEC faculty research and the ESTEC research programme overview page.
+- ESTEC: ESTEC faculty research and ESTEC research programme overview page

 How to apply

-- Section 1: Title of Research Project (provide a short title for your research project)
+- Section 1: Title of your Research Project

-- Section 2: Purpose of Fellowship at ESA (in about 250 words, give a very brief summary of your research programme and explain why it is relevant to ESA's science activities.
-In other words, why is it important that you do this at ESA?)
+- Section 2: Purpose of Fellowship at ESA (in about 250 words, give a very brief summary of your research programme and explain why it is relevant to ESA's science activities.)

-- Section 4: List of publications (list separately refereed and unrefereed papers, give authors, title and bibliographic reference but no abstract, unless the paper is unpublished)
+- Section 4: List of publications (list refereed and un-refereed papers separately, give authors, titles and bibliographic references but no abstract, unless the paper is unpublished)

-Take into account that applications wll be reviewed by a panel of space scientists who may not all be expert in your area, hence intelligibility to a general physicist is highly encouraged.
-The evaluation criteria will be the scientific value of the proposal, the value for ESA (e.g., related to one or more ESA missions, links to activities in the faculty of the preferred establishment), and the past/potential productivity of the applicant (publications, expected impact of publishable results).
+Take into account that applications will be reviewed by a panel of space scientists who may not all be expert in your area, hence intelligibility to a general physicist is highly encouraged.
+The evaluation criteria comprise the scientific value of the proposal, feasibility (e.g. schedule), the value for ESA (e.g., related to one or more ESA missions, links to activities in the faculty of the preferred establishment), and the past/potential productivity of the applicant (publications, expected impact of publishable results).

-Applications satisfying the general conditions for eligibility, to be submitted by 1 October 2018, will be evaluated and successful applicants will be invited for an interview.
+Applications satisfying the general conditions for eligibility will be evaluated, and highly ranked applicants will be invited for an interview.

-Interested candidates are highly encouraged to visit the ESA website: www.esa.int.
+Interested candidates are encouraged to visit the ESA website: www.esa.int.

 What happens after the application has been received?

-Enquiries on the scientific aspects of the programme can be sent at any time to the fellowship coordinators.
+Inquiries regarding the application process can be sent at any time to the fellowship coordinators.

-Within six to eight weeks of the application deadline, candidates selected for a personal interview - taking place January 14/15 2020 at ESTEC and January 20/21 2020 at ESAC - will be notified.
-Interviews will take place within two months.
-Besides an interview, candidates are asked to give a short talk (15 min + 5 min for questions) to present their current and proposed research programme at a jamboree open to the whole science faculty.
+About 2-3 weeks later, candidates selected for a personal interview - taking place January 14/15 2020 at ESTEC and January 20/21 2020 at ESAC - will be notified.
+In addition to the interview, candidates are asked to give a short talk (15 min + 5 min for questions) to present their current and proposed research programme at a jamboree open to the whole science faculty.

 Research budget, conferences

-Research Fellows have also access to the Science Visitor Programme and can invite external collaborators, funded by the ESA Faculty, to work with them.
+Research Fellows also have access to the Science Visitor Programme and can invite external collaborators, funded by the ESA Faculty, to work with them.

-Research Fellows at ESAC can also mentor undergraduate or Master's student trainees.
-See ESAC traineeship programme.
+Research Fellows have various opportunities to supervise undergraduate or Master's student trainees.

 Fellows are encouraged to join existing research activities or start new ones in collaboration with staff members.
-Activities that will require substantial amount of additional funding (e.g. flight hardware contributions, organisation of conferences, workshops, etc.) undergo assessment by the science faculty and will be decided case-by-case.
+Activities that will require a substantial amount of additional funding (e.g. flight hardware contributions, organisation of conferences, workshops, etc.) undergo assessment by the science faculty and will be decided case-by-case.

 Financial conditions and benefits

 To contact any person by email, please use the address given in their profile page or compose it of: